Lawd-STAR/DetStream-Vision-Agents/README.md

 - Livekit Agents: Great syntax, Livekit only
 - Pipecat: Flexible, but more verbose.
 Open, we will add support for Stream
 - OpenAI Agents: Focused on openAI only, but we will try to add support

+## Competitors & Partners

+Reach out to nash@getstream.io, and we'll collaborate on getting you added We'd like to add support for and are reaching out to:

+* Mediasoup
+* Janus
+* Cloudflare
+* Twilio
+* AWS IVS
+* Vonage
+* And others.

 ## Stream Agents or Proxy